tc39/proposal-composites/README.md

 It also is less clear how other APIs would provide the opt-in, such as https://github.com/tc39/proposal-iterator-unique.

-By replacing all the existing places in the language that currently use `SameValueZero`
+By replacing all the existing places in the language that currently use `SameValueZero` to take composites into account almost avoids adding a 5th form of equality to the language.
+It does technically still add a 5th by updating `Array.prototype.indexOf` so that it aligns with `Array.prototype.includes` when the argument is a composite.

 ### Symbols keys?